SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture2_Advanced_SQL.md

 6. SQL is based on bags whereas relational algebra is based on sets

-   * bag: an unorderd collection of elements **with** duplicates
+   * bag: an unordered collection of elements **with** duplicates
-   * set: an unorderd collection of elements without duplicates
+   * set: an unordered collection of elements without duplicates